Reasons Why Claimants Take Legal Action

 Despite occasional reports to the contrary, patients affected by medical negligence do not usually initiate compensation claims solely for financial reasons.
 According to a recent investigation, other motives play a part and – in several cases – a combination of factors.
 Indeed, as experienced legal practitioners and medical experts recognise, complaints against the National Health Service are seldom about money alone.

-In 2017, the Parliamentary Public Accounts Committee (PAC) highlighted a lack of consistent data and scant evidence surrounding the reasons for patients’ claims for medical negligence.
+In 2017, the Parliamentary Public Accounts Committee (PAC) highlighted a lack of consistent data and scant evidence surrounding the reasons for patients’ claims of medical negligence.
 Accordingly, NHS managers decided to act.

 Insights into Claims